IntersectAustralia/mint-intersect/README.md

 Mint - Intersect Institutional Build
 ======================

-Supported: RIF-CS harvest, LDAP integration.
+Supports: RIF-CS harvest and LDAP integration.

 This code is licensed under the GNU GPL v3 license - see LICENSE.txt

-MQ institutional build with file system storage and Handle.net curation.

 Downloaded the latest builds here: